brettinternet/brettinternet.github.io/content/recruit/_index.md

 - I've been hard at work
   [writing production code](https://github.com/brettinternet) for years now with an enterprise quality fit to solve problems at different scales and velocities.
-I've learned all kinds of technologies and I'm excited to continue to learn and solve problems.
+I work with all kinds of technologies and I'm excited to solve problems.
 - I have solid DevOps experience, and I even run
   [my own Kubernetes cluster](/homelab) at home.
 - I have [experience](/resume.pdf) mentoring, teaching, and uplifting others.